Transportation in Palestine

 They stop at bus terminals and bus stops.
 Check the destination before getting on.
 Pay first.

 In Jerusalem, you might receive agorot coins.
-But in Palestine, 10 agorot coins don’t work for payment.
+But in Palestine, ten agorot coins don’t work for payment.

 How to get a shared taxi